FuelLabs/sway/docs/book/src/forc/dependencies.md

 # Dependencies

-Forc has a dependency management system which can pull packages using git and ipfs.
+Forc has a dependency management system which can pull packages using git and `ipfs`.
 This allows users to build and share Forc libraries.

 ## Adding a dependency